quat1024/hatchery/wgpufun/README.md

 wgpufun
 =======

 This is a toy project for playing around with `wgpu`.
-Mainly following this guide https://sotrh.github.io/learn-wgpu/beginner/tutorial1-window/
+Mainly following this guide https://sotrh.github.io/learn-wgpu/

-**On windows use the msvc toolchain or your head will explode from horrendously slow link times**
+**!!
+On windows use the msvc toolchain or your head will explode from horrendously slow link times !!**

 ## Compiling

 Unfortunately I'm a stinky Windows user and I can't really build `shaderc` from source.
-Like I could, but i dun wanna download cmake and stuff it'll be a huge mess
+Like I coulddddd but i dun wanna download cmake and stuff it'll be a huge mess

 * Go to shaderc downloads on google's github https://github.com/google/shaderc#downloads
 * Get the one for Windows